Johannesburg · Digital Department Lead

 Digital and social strategy

 For organisations that need a governing framework, not a content plan.
-Audience insight, strategic direction, channel logic, and the document that keeps the work coherent over time.
+Audience insight, strategic direction, channel logic, creative criteria, and the document that keeps the work coherent when briefs change and teams turn over.

 02